 After seeking medical attention, you should consider legal representation in negotiating with the car insurance companies and in pursuing a claim against the other driver.
 You may be able to settle with the other driver’s insurance policy, but if not, you could receive compensation in a personal injury lawsuit.
-An experienced car accident lawyer can help you navigate the insurance system and legal system while you focus on recovery.
+A Washington, DC car accident lawyer can help you navigate the insurance system and legal system while you focus on recovery.

 For the best chance of success, you should try to take the following steps in the days following a car accident:

 The first thing you should do after a car accident is to stay at the scene.
 Never drive away or leave the accident.
 Leaving the scene of the accident is a serious offense.
 You may need to move to the side of the road and put your hazard lights on or else move to another safe location.

 After you are in a safe location, you should call the police and file a police report.
 This report will serve as an accurate record of the accident.
 Your insurance company will be more likely to approve your claim with a police report on record, and your likelihood of success with a personal injury claim will be greater.
 However, when speaking to the police, be careful not to accidentally say something that could incriminate yourself.
 Do not accept blame or fault.
 Simply relate the accident as accurately as possible to the officers.

 It is important to document as much information about the accident as possible.
 You should try to collect proof of the accident immediately after, but if you did not have the opportunity, try to document as much information as you can in the days after the accident.
 This includes: